-CHESLA provides financial assistance in the form of education loans to students in or from the State, and helps make Connecticut institutions of higher education more competitive.
+Loan Disbursements - CHESLA provides financial assistance in the form of education loans to students in or from the State of Connecticut.
 CHESLA is authorized to issue tax-exempt bonds, the proceeds of which are used to fund education loans to applicants meeting certain eligibility requirements.
-The repayments of such loans service CHESLA's debt.
+The repayments of such loans service the debt on CHESLA bonds.
 Public Act 12-149, effective July 1, 2012, statutorily consolidated CHESLA with the Connecticut Health and Educational Facilities Authority (CHEFA).

-Loan Disbursements - In FY 2013, CHESLA disbursed \$19,745 in loan dollars, a 2% decline from FY 2012 levels, but approximately a 25% increase over FY 2011 volume.
-Close to 58% of the disbursement volume in FY 2013 went to institutions within the State of Connecticut, consistent with trends in FY 2012 and 2011.
-Loan funds were primarily derived from proceeds remaining from Series 2010 bonds and from \$25,000 of 2013 Series A bonds issued on April 2, 2013.
-Loans from Series 2010 proceeds carried an interest rate of 5.95%, while loans from the 2013 series carried an interest rate of 5.99%.
+In FY 2014, CHESLA disbursed \$20,839 in loan dollars as compared to \$19,745 in FY 2013 and \$20,149 in FY 2012.
+The 2014 disbursements reflect an increase of 5.5% over FY 2013 which had reported a 2% decline from FY 2012 levels.
+Approximately 57% of the disbursement volume in FY 2014 went to students attending institutions within the State of Connecticut, a level consistent with prior trends.
+Loan funds were primarily derived from proceeds of the 2013 Series A bonds issued on April 2, 2013 and carried a 5.99% interest rate.
+CHESLA issued its 2014 Series A Bonds on June 18, 2014, in the par amount of \$23 million.
+Loans made from the 2014 Series A Bonds will carry an interest rate of 6.75%.